 DETAIL SHOTS - PHOTOGRAPHY SETTINGS

 While not everyone's favorite wedding day photos, detail shots throughout the day are essential to help tell the story of a wedding day.
 We often look back at our own wedding photography gallery, and highly appreciate the effort and time given to take good details.
 In the years to come, these will help to provide a more vivid memory of the wedding day for your couple and their families.
-As a part of our process, we emphasis in our pre-wedding day questionnaire to the couple to keep their most important personal details (such as rings, watches, jewelry, handkerchief, etc.) together in one area for our easy access to photograph.
-While we have previously photographed these most consistently with our Canon 50mm lens, we have recently added the Canon 100mm f/2.8 macro lens to are gear bag, and it has made a world of difference to get beautiful and high quality detail images of smaller items such as these.
+As a part of our process, we emphasize in our pre-wedding day questionnaire to the couple to keep their most important personal details (such as rings, watches, jewelry, handkerchief, etc.) together in one area for our easy access to photograph.
+While we have previously photographed these most consistently with our Canon 50mm lens, we have recently added the Canon 100mm f/2.8 macro lens to our gear bag, and it has made a world of difference to get beautiful and high quality detail images of smaller items such as these.
 We highly recommend having a macro lens of your own going into this.
 Regardless of your lens, your general settings will follow the same line of thinking.

 When shooting the details, we always bring them into the best available light we can, while also being discrete when necessary (particularly with the wedding dress) and mindful of the value of these items (both financial and sentimental).
 As such, we won't take things outside if conditions are not suitable (bad weather or a lot of mud for some reason).
 In general, the two locations we do look for are outdoors when possible, and by a window to take advantage of the natural light.